Tallinna Linnatranspordi AS

 Tallinna Linnatranspordi AS (TLT) is a transportation company owned by the city of Tallinn, Estonia.
 TLT is a result of the merger of Tallinn Bus Company (Tallinna Autobussikoondis) and Tallinn Tram and Trolleybus Company (Tallinna Trammi- ja Trollibussikoondis) in July 2012.
 The company provides bus, trolleybus, and tram services in Tallinn.

 History

 Tallinn Bus Company

 TAK was founded in 1945 as a state-owned company, under which status it operated until 1993, when it was reorganised as a public limited company owned by the City of Tallinn.
 Currently, the company is divided into seven operating divisions.

 Tallinn Tram and Trolleybus Company

-Tallinn Tram and Trolleybus Company was started in 1997.
+Tallinn Tram and Trolleybus Company was started in 1997 and provides transportation ever since.

 Merger

 Tallinn Tram and Trolleybus Company was merged with Tallinn Bus Company, and Tallinna Linnatranspordi AS officially started its operations under the new name on 18 July 2012.

 At the end of 2019, the company's bus fleet has 529 buses serving 75 bus routes.
 TLT plans to replace all diesel buses with gas buses by 2025.